chinhdzai03/DATN_2024.2_Noce/README.md

 ### 2. 📆 Manage Calendar
 Stay on top of your schedule and never miss an important event.

-- Create, update, and delete events
+- Create, and delete events or daily events
 - Daily, weekly, and monthly views

 ### 3. ✅ Manage Task